A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Responsible Use Case Study: Network Interdiction

 To model the recruitment of new victims, we introduce an additional set of nodes $V^R$.
 We include an arc from each of these nodes to the sink node in the arc set $A$.
-We then randomly determine a subset of traffickers that can restructure to each recruitable victim node, and add arcs between the traffickers and the recruitable victim to $A^R$.
+We then randomly determine a subset of traffickers that can restructure to each recruitable victim node, and add arcs between the traffickers and the recruitable victim to $A^{R,out}$.
 This results in these nodes having no arcs into them in the initial network, meaning no flow can pass through them, but flow can pass through them if an arc ending at the recruitable victim is restructured by a trafficker.
-To model the an operation having a back-up trafficker, we introduce an additional set of nodes $T^R$ be the set of back-up traffickers for certain operations, which is represented by ordered pairs $(i,j)$, where trafficker $i$ can be replaced by back-up trafficker $j$ if trafficker $i$ is interdicted.
-We add arcs from the back-up trafficker $j$ to all of trafficker $i$'s victims, and include an arc $(s,j)$ in the set of restructure-able arcs.
-As with recruitable victims, there are no arcs into back-up trafficker $j$ in the initial network, so no flow can pass through the node, but restructuring the arc $(s,j)$ allows for flow to pass through the node.
-To model the promotion of new bottoms, we define the set $B^R$ as the set of victims which may be eligible to be promoted to the role of bottom, which is represented by ordered pairs $(i,j)$, where victim $j$ may be promoted if bottom $i$ was interdicted.
-If victim $j$ is promoted to the role of bottom, their capacity is increased by $\Tilde{u}_j$, allowing flow to pass from victim $j$ to the victims that they arc adjacent to.
-An arc $(s,j)$ is added to the set of restructure-able arcs, mimicking the inclusion of arcs to back-up traffickers.
-We also allow for a trafficker $i$ to assign a victim $k$ to the newly promoted bottom $j$ by including arc $(j,k) \in A^R$ if $(j,k) \notin A$ that can only be restructured if $(s,j)$ has been restructured.
+To model an operation having a back-up trafficker, we introduce an additional set of nodes $T^R$ to be the set of back-up traffickers for certain operations, which is represented by ordered pairs $(i,h)$, where trafficker $i$ can be replaced by back-up trafficker $h$ if trafficker $i$ is interdicted.
+We add arcs from the back-up trafficker $h$ to all of trafficker $i$'s victims to the arc set, and include an arc $(s,h)$ in the set of restructurable arcs.
+As with recruitable victims, there are no arcs into back-up trafficker $h$ in the initial network, so no flow can pass through the node, but restructuring the arc $(s,h)$ allows for flow to pass through the node.
+To model the promotion of new bottoms, we define the set $B^R$ as the set of victims which may be eligible to be promoted to the role of bottom, which is represented by ordered pairs $(j,k)$, where victim $k$ may be promoted if bottom $j$ was interdicted.
+If victim $k$ is promoted to the role of bottom, their capacity is increased by $\Tilde{u}_k$, allowing flow to pass from victim $k$ to the victims that they are adjacent to.
+We include arc $(s,k)$ in the set of restructurable arcs $A^{R,out}$, indicating that if this arc is restructured, the newly promoted bottom is able to receive flow from the source as the original bottom did.
+We also allow for a trafficker $i$ to assign a victim $l$ to the newly promoted bottom $k$ by including arc $(k,l) \in A^{R,out}$ if $(k,l) \notin A$ that can only be restructured if $(s,k)$ has been restructured.
+The capacities of back-up traffickers are chosen to be $75\%$ of the capacity of the initial trafficker (minimum $1$), and the capacity increase of promoting a victim to be a bottom is chosen to be $66\%$ of the capacity of the initial bottom (minimum $1$).
+These choices were made to reflect a decrease in network functionality due to a new person taking over the act of trafficking.